-Easy Day Trip from Yerevan: Spiritual Vagharshapat (Etchmiadzin)
+Easy Day Trip from Yerevan: Vagharshapat (Etchmiadzin)

 Recognised as Armenia’s spiritual capital, and the centre of the Armenian Apostolic Church, Vagharshapat (or Etchmiadzin) has many UNESCO listed religious buildings and is an easy day trip or half day trip from Yerevan.
 This guide will give you an idea of all the top spots to visit, where to eat, how to get there, and our accommodation recommendation if you fancied extending your visit to more than just a day trip from Yerevan.